-As part of the initiatives to curb the spread of COVID-19, the AGM will be conducted on a fully virtual basis by way of live streaming and online remote voting via Remote Participation and Voting ("RPV") facilities to be provided by SS E Solutions Sdn.
-Bhd. via Securities Services e-Portal's platform at https://sshsb.net.my/ 1. login.aspx.
+As part of the initiatives to curb the spread of COVID-19, the AGM will be held on a virtual basis at the broadcast venue and online remote voting via Remote Participation and Voting ("RPV") facilities to be provided by SS E Solutions Sdn.
+Bhd. via Securities Services e-Portal's platform at https://sshsb.net.my/.
 Please read carefully and follow the procedures provided in the Administrative Guide in order to register, participate and vote remotely via the RPV facilities.
+1.